ministryofjustice/opg-lpa-ruby-test/README.markdown

 #### Bower

-Bower package manager is used for frontend package dependency management.
+Bower package manager is used for frontend package management.
 Install globally using:

 ```
 npm install -g bower
 ```

-Then run, from the project directory:
+Then run the following command from the project directory:

 ```
 bower install